yohanaff/hidding-data-in-images-with-steganography/README.md

-# Extra challenge: Hiding Data in Images with Steganography
+# Hiding Data in Images with Steganography

 This project is an extra challenge proposed in week 4 of the course "Programming Foundations with JavaScript, HTML and CSS" from Coursera (Duke University).